yul761/WeLife/README.md

 # WeLife

-WeLife is a website made by React (frontend) and Express (backend) to build a community to share your side-project and interesting life fragment
+WeLife is a combination of LinkedIn and Instagram, which is a social media that you could not only share live demos of your epic projects, but also show your awesome personalities.

 ## Usage

-Go to welife.herokuapp.com to see some interesting post
+Go to https://welife.herokuapp.com to see some interesting post

+## Technologies

+FrontEnd : ReactJS, HTML5, SASS, Javascript.
+BackEnd : NodeJS, ExpressJS.
+Database : MongoDB